BRIT Awards 2018: Complete List of Winners

 Ed Sheeran, "Shape of You"

-Harry Styles, "Sign of the Times"
+WINNER: Harry Styles, "Sign of the Times"